APogue/APogue.github.io/pages/about.md

 words that were just sounds began to have meaning.
 I started to understand them and the power they held when they came together.
 I learned to be observant, pay attention to detail, and that the simplest components can play incredibly important roles in the overall function of a mechanism.
 Looking back, robotics engineering allowed me to see the world in a way I never thought possible.
 It has given me incredible insight:
 “figurative glasses” to help me see just like my physical ones do.

+**The Takeaway**

+My major field was called Systems and Controls.
+In essence it's about:

+- Mapping how subsystems interact — modeling dependencies and interfaces so the whole system behaves predictably

+- Theorizing input–output behavior — what signals go in, how the system transforms or reacts to those signals, and what signals come out

+- Empirical testing — ensuring proper engagement with the environment under observation such that all inputs are correctly mapped to the proper outputs in practice

+- Closing the loop — sensing deviations and ensuring feedback control mechanisms bring the system back within a range of desired behavior

+In short: it's the discipline of understanding how complex systems behave — whether those systems function by the rules of physics or the law, and creating control algorithms — often called "policies" — for making them behave predictably, even under uncertainty.
+If the system deviates beyond a desired threshold due to a changing environment or disturbance such that it cannot maintain stability, the control policy is incomplete.

 **The Future**